 4. Easy to Use

-Using Laravel with Vue speeds up development and keeps projects easy to start and manage over time.
+Using Laravel with Vue speeds up development and keeps projects easy to get started with and manage over time.
 It is easy to start a project and maintain it later.

 5. Why Laravel And Vue are a Perfect Pair for SaaS MVPs